Overview:

 Conversion of YOLOv5 model to TensorFlow

-We can easily convert the yolov5 PyTorch models into different models as YOLOv5 officially supports these conversions and provide a python file for conversion.
+We can easily convert the yolov5 PyTorch models into different models as YOLOv5 officially supports these conversions and provides a python file for conversion.

 After you have trained your model you will have a model file with a ‘.pt’ extension, you can follow these simple steps to convert the model into different formats.